srawlins/rack-allocation_stats/README.markdown

 will show information about object allocations that occurr during an HTTP request.
 The heart of Rack AllocationStats is the [AllocationStats](https://github.com/srawlins/allocation_stats) gem.
-Install Rack AllocationStats with Ruby 2.1 and:
+Install Rack AllocationStats with Ruby 2.1 (newer than preview1) and:

 * Bundler: add `gem 'rack-allocation_stats'` to your Gemfile, or
 * RubyGems: run `gem install rack-allocation_stats`